soutaro/unification_assertion/README.md

 # UnificationAssertion

-UnificationAssertion provides powerful and simple way to compare two structures which may be different partialy.
+UnificationAssertion provides powerful and simple way to compare two structures which may be different partially.
 The comparison is based on unification algorithm, which is used in Prolog implementations and type inference algorithms.